 Though manufacturers of cleaning products have been checking the safety of their products in this way for decades, the systematic checking of substances used in all kinds of products is now required by EU law.
 These laws also set out in great detail how the calculations are to be done to make sure everyone can have confidence in the results.

 Labelling to guide safe use

 If a cleaning product has hazards that might cause problems if not properly used, the law requires manufacturers to use standard warning labels and phrases on the packaging.
-More information about warning labels, and about changes on the way from new legislation, is available here.
+More information about safe use icons is available here.
 These are quite familiar sights on all kinds of products and warn if a product is irritant to the skin or corrosive, is flammable or dangerous for the environment.
 This allows you to bear this in mind when handling, storing and using the product so it’s always safe.

 Irritant warning symbol